Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 Telephone : There is no mobile phone signal at this apartment, but there are payphones provided in the entrance lobby for guest use.

 Accessibility: Please note that the apartment is located on the third floor.
 There is no lift and the only means of getting into and out of the apartment is by six flights of steep stairs.
 As such, this accommodation might be unsuitable for some disabled visitors and anyone who is likely to find climbing up and down steep steps regularly difficult.
 However, if requested, assistance can be given with luggage.

 Please Note: The single bedroom is completely separate from the main apartment and has a door which opens on to a steep staircase.
-Supervision is not possible from within the main apartment, so occupation of this 'add on' room is not recommended for children under the age of 14.
+Supervision is not possible from within the main apartment, so occupation of this 'add on' room is only suitable for children over the age of 14.